Shannon Kelley

-Shannon Kelley is a former American football quarterback.
-He was the starting quarterback of the Texas Longhorns in the beginning of 1988.
+Shannon Kelley is an American former football quarterback, coach and businessman.
+He was the starting quarterback of the Texas Longhorns at the beginning of 1988.
 After graduating, he married Olympian and popular American gymnast Mary Lou Retton and after pursuing a business career, went into college coaching.
-He's currently the assistant head football coach at Houston Baptist University.
+He last served as the assistant head football coach at Houston Christian University, before returning to the business world working for NETSYNC.

 High school

 Kelley was a Class 5A All-State quarterback at Houston Memorial High School.

 Longhorn career

-After seeing limited action in 2 games in 1985 and none in 1986, Kelley entered the 1987 season as the backup to Bret Stafford.
+After seeing limited action in two games in 1985 and none in 1986, Kelley entered the 1987 season as the backup to Bret Stafford.
 Kelley first saw significant playing time in the second game of the season against BYU after Stafford went down with an injury.
-Down by 12 at the time, he led them back to within 5.
+Down by 12 points at the time, he led them back to within five.
 The next week, in a blowout win over Oregon State, he came in during the third quarter and scored his first touchdown with an 18-yard touchdown run, but hurt his ankle.
 Later in the season, against Houston, Kelley would again replace an injured Stafford.
-Up at the time Stafford went down, the Longhorns blew a 14-point 3rd-quarter lead and gave up 31 points in the 4th quarter to lose by 20.
+Up at the time Stafford went down, the Longhorns blew a 14-point third-quarter lead and gave up 31 points in the fourth quarter to lose by 20.
 The next week, Kelley made his first career start, a 24–21 win over TCU, but Stafford returned and Kelley saw sparse action over the next two games.
-That season the Longhorns went 6-5 and did not go to a bowl game.
+That season, the Longhorns went 6-5 and did not go to a bowl game.

-Kelley entered the 1988 season as the unquestioned starter at quarterback.
-But in games against the University of North Texas and University of Oklahoma, he was replaced by Mark Murdock.
+Kelley entered the 1988 season as the unquestioned starter at quarterback; however, in games against the University of North Texas and University of Oklahoma, he was replaced by Mark Murdock.
 Murdock played solidly in those games and in a blowout win over New Mexico.
 In the game against Arkansas, Kelley was again pulled in favor of Murdock, who nearly led the team back from a 24–3 deficit.
 The Arkansas game would be his last start, as Murdock replaced him as the starter.
 The transition from Kelley to Murdock went smoothly, with no tension or harsh feelings between the two.
 "Shannon is a real classy guy.
-We got to be friends before the season and I know that this is hard for him to handle, " Murdock said.
+We got to be friends before the season and I know that this is hard for him to handle," Murdock said.
 Kelley finished with a record of 4-3 as a starter.